 Call 0207 504 1300 now to challenge and defend a Winding up Petition

-A Winding up Petition is a court order issued against a company that fails to pay its debts on time.
-Winding-up Petitions force an insolvent company into compulsory liquidation.
-They are usually obtained by a disgruntled creditor.
+A Winding up Petition is issued by the court for presentation upon a company that has failed to pay its debts on time.
+Winding-up Petitions can force an insolvent company into compulsory liquidation.
+They are usually obtained by an unsatisfied creditor.

 Consequences of a Petition